ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 ---

 What is a Voronoi diagram?
 Try the demo below to find out.
-When you click in the left canvas, you plant a colored 'seed'.
-In the right canvas, every pixel takes the color of the closest seed.
+When you click in the first canvas, you plant a colored 'seed'.
+In the second canvas, every pixel takes the color of the closest seed.
 You can drag to plant lots of seeds.

 <div id="paint-demo-container"></div>

-Demo #2: on the left is a scene with a few moving dots.
-On the right is the corresponding Voronoi diagram.
+Demo #2: the first canvas displays a few moving dots.
+The second canvas shows the corresponding Voronoi diagram.
 Move your mouse over either canvas to control the location of the yellow dot.
 I like to pretend that it's a yellow fish swimming in water.

 <div id="fish-demo-container"></div>

 Here's one more demo that I think is fun.
-In the left canvas there are seeds in a radial pattern overlaid on top of a photo.
+In the first canvas there are seeds in a radial pattern overlaid on top of a photo.
 Each seed takes the color of the underlying pixel in the image.
 Move the circular handle to move the seeds and move the square handle to rotate them.

 <div id="photo-demo-container"></div>